Michael Kempter

-Michael Tribaco Kempter (born 12 January 1995) is a professional footballer who plays as a full-back for Swiss Super League club St. Gallen.
-Born in Switzerland, he represents the Philippines national team.
-He began his career at FC Zürich and had played for the Swiss youth national teams.
+Michael Tribaco Kempter (born 12 January 1995) is a professional footballer who plays as a left-back for Thai League 1 club Muangthong United.
+Born in Switzerland, he plays for the Philippines national team.
+He began his career at Zürich and had played for the Swiss youth national teams.

 Club career

-Zürich
+FC Zürich

-Kempter, a product of the Zürich youth academy, made his league debut for the club on 24 April 2016 in a 3–0 away defeat to Young Boys, coming on as an 81st minute substitute for Vinícius Freitas.
+Kempter, a product of the FC Zürich youth academy, made his league debut for the club on 24 April 2016 in a 3–0 away defeat to Young Boys, coming on as an 81st minute substitute for Vinícius Freitas.
 He scored his first competitive goal for the club on 10 April 2017 in a 5–2 away victory in the league over Le Mont.
 His goal, scored in the 54th minute, made the score 5–0 to Zürich.

 In June 2017, Kempter suffered a rupture of the cruciate ligament.
 He was out until March 2018 and only one month later, he got injured again and had to get a surgery.
 On 1 February 2019, Kempter was relegated to the U-21 squad.
 In August 2020 his contract was not renewed.